Broken Shore Bounty

 |Spring Equinox 377YE||Tabib i Eldaha i Riqueza|

-The title is currently held by vacant; it will be reelected Defunct.
+This tile is no longer being elected as the Bourse resource it oversaw is not in Imperial hands.
 The table to the right shows the citizens who have been elected to hold the title of Custodian of the Broken Shore Bounty in the years since Empress Britta died.